Inzhenerka/docs.getdbt.tech/website/docs/faqs/Accounts/cloud-upgrade-instructions.md

 <details>
   <summary>Can I pay by invoice?</summary>

-  Currently, dbt Cloud Starter plan payments must be made with a credit card, and by default they will be billed monthly based on the number of <a href="/docs/cloud/billing">developer seats and usage</a>.
+  Currently, <Constant name="cloud" /> Starter plan payments must be made with a credit card, and by default they will be billed monthly based on the number of <a href="/docs/cloud/billing">developer seats and usage</a>.

-  We don’t have any plans to do invoicing for Starter plan accounts in the near future, but we do currently support invoices for companies on the dbt Cloud Enterprise-tier plan.
+  We don’t have any plans to do invoicing for Starter plan accounts in the near future, but we do currently support invoices for companies on the <Constant name="cloud" /> Enterprise-tier plan.
 Feel free to <a href="https://www.getdbt.com/contact/">contact</a> us to build your Enterprise pricing plan.

 </details>
 <details>